AceDataCloud/PixverseAPI/docs/pixverse_tasks_api_integration_guide.md

 If you have not logged in or registered, you will be automatically redirected to the [login page](https://platform.acedata.cloud) inviting you to register and log in.
 After logging in or registering, you will be automatically returned to the current page.

-There will be a free quota offered for the first application, allowing you to use this API for free.
+There is a free quota available for first-time applicants, allowing you to use this API for free.

 ## Request Example

 The Pixverse Tasks API can be used to query the results of the Pixverse Videos Generation API.
 For information on how to use the Pixverse Videos Generation API, please refer to the document [Pixverse Videos Generation Operation Documentation](https://platform.acedata.cloud/documents/a5c7bf5a-18bf-4943-becc-cfe1356f90ec).

-We will take a task ID returned by the Pixverse Videos Generation API as an example to demonstrate how to use this API.
+We will take one task ID returned by the Pixverse Videos Generation API as an example to demonstrate how to use this API.
 Suppose we have a task ID: e3d52b98-b944-438e-b122-1a9141b5626c, and we will demonstrate how to pass in a task ID.

 ### Task Example Image